-I often get emails (almost daily!) asking about scheduling, time management, and any tips to make life easier at home with little ones running around.
-If you have any, please let me know, as I am still trying to figure that out every day.
+I often have people asking me about scheduling, time management, and any tips to make life easier at home with lots of little ones running around.
+If you have any, please let me know, as I am still trying to figure that out every day!
 No seriously, I do have a few tips that help me stay focused, organized and sane (almost) everyday.
 Without them, I’d be completely lost.
 I always post them as comments on other people’s posts, so it’s about time to devote my own post to these tips.

 A lot of times it may seem like I am a supermom on the outside.
 But I’m not.
 Actually, I am far from it.
 I try to do EVERYTHING only to be stopped in my tracks and be left completely overwhelmed.
 Having a baby that doesn’t like to be put down very often hasn’t helped situations, and because of this it often takes an hour to do something as simple as unloading a dishwasher on some days.

 Even though I want to do so much more than I do, I can’t do everything, nor should I try.
 And there are far more important things (like loving on my children) than getting ONE.
 MORE .
 THING.
 DONE.
 This is a lesson I need to re-learn over and over again.
 Obviously, I haven’t learned this yet, but I am working on it.
 One thing I need to learn how to do (but am getting much better at) is stepping away from the computer.
 I spent far more time blogging than I should have, and less time than I wanted on loving my babies.
 Those 2 am mornings everyday were not conducive to a patient and loving mother and wife.

 Here are a few tips that make my life easier, and I hope one of them can help your daily life: